Mukulyadav2004/GSoC-proposal/proposal.md

 - Continue C implementation for sep2, focusing on robustness and efficiency.
 - Implement the R wrapper changes in fread() to accept and handle the new sep2 argument.
 - Expand test coverage significantly, including various combinations of separators, quotes, file types, and potential conflicts.
-- Address any feedback received on PRs from Weeks 1–2.
+- Address any feedback received on PRs from Weeks1–2.
 - Prepare and submit a comprehensive PR for #1162.

 ### Week 5 Activities: